h-shukla/s-company/README.md

     - [ ] View Earnings
     - [ ] Update Product status
   - [ ] Add payout feature
+    - [ ] Look into stripe api or razorpay to integrate the feature

 # TODO - Backend